Dubai property market 2025

 4. Ultra-luxury (Palm Jumeirah, Emirates Hills): AED 20 million - AED 100+ million

-Villa Market Concentration: The "golden triangle of wealth"—Palm Jumeirah, Emirates Hills, and MBR City—continues dominating high-value villa sales, with Palm Jumeirah commanding prices upwards of $20 million for premium waterfront properties.
+Villa Market Concentration: The "golden triangle of wealth"—Palm Jumeirah, Emirates Hills, and MBR City—continues dominating high-value villa sales.

 Townhouses: The Market's Stabilizing Force